What is the New Upcoming California Bail System All About?

 California Money Bail Reform Act

-Also, many things that are being done in the federal court that appear may be considered in the state courts across California.
-One such thing is what's called a signature bond, where the person signs and says that they will promise to appear in court.
+Additionally, many actions taken in federal court and those appearing in state courts across California may be considered.
+One such thing is what's called a signature bond, where the person signs and promises to appear in court.

 The person can do it.
-That's called a signature bond, where, for example, they sign something saying that if they don't appear, they owe the court $25,000.00.
+That's called a signature bond, where, for example, they sign a document stating that if they fail to appear, they will owe the court $ 25,000.
 In a typical domestic violence case, the bail is usually set at around $50,000, which is relatively high.
-The bond companies typically want some collateral and charge anywhere from seven to 10 percent for the premium.
+Bond companies typically require collateral and charge a premium ranging from seven to 10 percent.

-Another option is to have someone the person knows to do a signature bond or multiple people could do a signature bond.
+Another option is to have someone the person knows do a signature bond, or multiple people could do a signature bond.
 Again, that means if the person doesn't show up for court.
-The person who signed the signature bond would be responsible for whatever amount of money they signed for, and then the government would then try to collect that money against the person.
+The person who signed the signature bond would be responsible for the amount of money they signed for, and the government would then attempt to collect that money from the person.

 Signature Bond